amWRit/Ed-dyRun/README.md

 The environment assets (road, skydome, mountainbox) and character were downloaded from Unity's official [__Create with Code__](https://learn.unity.com/course/create-with-code) tutorials, which were provided for free to learn.

 The numbers, operations and alphabet models were modeled using [__TinkerCAD__](https://www.tinkercad.com "TinkerCAD").

+Assets for the healthbar were downloaded and use from [__Brackeys Project__](https://github.com/Brackeys/Health-Bar/tree/master/Health%20Bar/Assets/Sprites)

 # Cool Effects Used
 ## Animation